Floor time for guinea pigs is when you set up a guinea pig-proofed area and give your guinea pigs some free time out of their cage to explore.

 Also, look for small spaces that a guinea pig may try to squeeze into or under, and block them off with a piece of cardboard or an ex-pen.
 Some of the things you should potentially pick up or block access to are listed below.

 - Headphones/earbuds or anything else with wires

-- Cords plugged into the wall or laying around within reach (you can cover these with pet cord protectors to prevent chewing)
+- Cords plugged into the wall or lying around within reach (you can cover these with pet cord protectors to prevent chewing)

 - Peeling wallpaper or paint

 - Money (bills) or any other important paper you don’t want to be chewed (Trust me, they only like the taste of paper they’re not allowed to chew!)

 - Favorite books (Again…. they know which ones are your favorites!)

 - Any furniture that has spaces a guinea pig could squeeze under

 - Paperclips, pins, staples…. (very dangerous for piggies if they eat them!)